LionGateOS/LionGateTravels/README.txt

-LionGate Travels v42 — Notification Wired
+LionGate Travels v43 — Central Error Handling

-Wires notification stub into the execution flow.
+Adds centralized error handling and wires it into execution.
 TEST MODE ONLY.
 No UI changes expected.